 My name is Megan Goodeve.
-I am a Registered Nurse, Midwife, International Board Certified Lactation Consultant (IBCLC) and Medicare - Endorsed Midwife with close to 20 years experience with newborn, premature and postnatal breastfeeding.
-I also hold a Certificate in Perinatal Mental Health as well as skills in acupressure and gentle myofascial release.
-I am also a HypnoMothering Practitioner.
+I am a Registered Nurse, Midwife, International Board Certified Lactation Consultant (IBCLC) and Medicare - Endorsed Midwife with over 20 years experience with newborn, premature and postnatal breastfeeding.
+I also hold a Certificate in Perinatal Mental Health as well as skills in acupressure, gentle myofascial release and a certified HypnoMothering Practitioner.

 I have worked in a variety of settings throughout Adelaide, including country, private and large metropolitan hospitals.
-I have now attained my notation as an Endorsed Midwife (entailing thousands of hours in midwifery care, a postgraduate university course and collaborative arrangements with obstetrician/GP’s), thus entitling me to provide a continuum of care to women during their pregnancy and post birth period with Medicare rebates available for these services.
-I am also registered with some private health funds that allow midwifery/lactation services to be claimed (enquire with your health fund).
+I have attained my notation as an Endorsed Midwife (entailing thousands of hours in midwifery care, a postgraduate university course and collaborative arrangements with obstetrician/GP’s), thus entitling me to provide a continuum of care to women during their pregnancy and post birth period with Medicare rebates available for these services.
+I am also registered with several private health funds that allow midwifery/lactation services to be claimed (enquire with your health fund).

 I am married with one beautiful son – who was breastfed until 12 months of age when he self weaned.
 My passion for supporting mothers and babies who are breastfeeding initially came from my own personal struggles and eventual success with breastfeeding.